MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/poscx/nf-poscx-poscxmarkposapp.md

 ### -param device [in]

 A handle to a framework device object that represents the device.

 ### -param fileObject [in]

-A handle to a framework file object that identifies the caller, usually acquired with <a href="/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestgetfileobject">WdfRequestGetFileObject</a>.
+A handle to a framework file object that identifies the caller, usually acquired with [WdfRequestGetFileObject](/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestgetfileobject).

 ### -param isPosApp [in]

 Specifies if the open instance is associated with a point-of-service application.
 Set to TRUE if it is associated with a point-of-service application.
 Otherwise, set to FALSE.